 Although the audio fragments are only available in Dutch, the app itself provides English subtitles as well as an English interface.
 The app also provides sources for further reading, ways of contacting the SHSEL as well as the developers of the app, credit to the sponsors and creators, support for non-AR compatible devices, background information on the graveyard itself, and a build-in tutorial on how to use the app most effectively.

 The app is build in Unity 2020.2.3f1 and uses ARFoundation for its AR functionality.
-It’s meant to be published on both Android as well as IOS on April 2021.
+It’s published on both Android as well as IOS.